Billy Strachan: Training flight crash

-Wartime marriage
+Wartime marriage and commission

 Despite ongoing recovery from his plane crash, 1942 saw Strachan marry Joyce Smith, a Londoner he'd met before the accident.
 They married while he was still using crutches and recovering from his injuries.
 For their honeymoon, the couple visited the Palace Hotel in Torquay, where they were almost killed when the Luftwaffe bombed the hotel.
+On 21 January, by now a sergeant, Strachan received an emergency commission as a pilot officer.
+He was promoted to war-substantive flying officer on 1 October.

 Near collision with Lincoln Cathedral

 Having survived more than 30 missions, Strachan's nerves were finally shattered by a near collision with Lincoln Cathedral during a flight in which he was the pilot.
-This incident occurred while he was piloting an aeroplane carrying a bomb weighing 12,000lb (6,000kg) intended to be dropped on German ships.
+This incident occurred while he was piloting an aeroplane carrying a bomb weighing 12,000 lb (6,000 kg) intended to be dropped on German ships.
 He recalled the events of this incident, the stress of which ended his ability to continue his career as a pilot:

 I asked my engineer to make sure we were on course to get over the top of the cathedral, He replied 'We've just passed it.'
 I looked out and suddenly realised that it was just beyond our wing-tips.
 It was sheer luck.
 I hadn't seen it at all – and I was the pilot.
 There and then my nerve went.
 I realised I couldn't go on.
 This was the last straw.
 I knew it was the end of me as a pilot.
 I flew to a special 'hole' in the North Sea where no allied shipping ever went near and dropped my 'big one'.
 Then I flew back to the airfield.

 Following this incident, Strachan was sent to a large country house in Coventry where he stayed for 48 hours.
 A psychiatrist who interviewed him attributed his behaviour to war weariness.